inngest/inngest/docs/SDK_SPEC.md

 A Call Request is a single request from Inngest to an SDK in order to discover work that must be queued or to run blocks of user code defined in Functions or Steps.

-Over the course of an executing a Function that makes no use of Steps, the happy path sees Inngest execute a Function only once, where the Function’s contents are run during that Execution and the result returned to Inngest.
+Over the course of executing a Function that makes no use of Steps, the happy path sees Inngest execute a Function only once, where the Function’s contents are run during that Execution and the result returned to Inngest.
 If this Function fails by user code throwing an error or some external issue such as network issues or out-of-memory errors, Inngest will retry the Function, by executing it again for each retry.

 Steps see the introduction of more complex executions, but will be discussed in the later Steps [5] section.